ferrucc-io/ferruccio/content/posts/ubi.md

 ### Is UBI better than current Welfare Laws?

 Universal Basic Income is worse than the status quo.
 All the fundamental criticisms of the welfare state apply with even greater force:

 1. Some forced charity is more unjust than other forced charity.
-Forcing people to help others who can't help themselves - like kids from poor families or the severely disabled - is at least defensible.
+Forcing people to help those who can't help themselves is defensible (like kids from poor families or the severely disabled).
 Forcing people to help everyone is not.
-And for all its faults, at least the status quo makes some effort to target people who can't help themselves.
-The whole idea of the Universal Basic Income, in contrast, is, to give money to everyone whether they need it or not.
-Of course, the UBI formula normally reduces the net payment as income rises; but if a perfectly able-bodied person chooses never to work and play Fortnite all day long, the UBI never stops.
+The status quo makes some effort to target people who can't help themselves.
+Universal Basic Income, instead  gives money to everyone whether they need it or not.
+Of course, the UBI formula reduces the payments due as income rises.
+But if an able-bodied person chooses never to work and play Fortnite all day long, the UBI still rolls in.

-2. The UBI is an extremely wasteful form of forced charity.
-Helping the small minority of people who can't help themselves don't cost much.
+2. The UBI is a wasteful form of forced charity.
+Helping the small minority of people who can't help themselves doesn't cost much.
 Giving an unconditional grant to every citizen wastes an enormous amount of money.
-If you were running a private charity, it would never even occur to you to "help everyone," because it's such frivolous use of scarce charitable resources.
+If you were running a private charity,  you would never "help everyone," because it's a frivolous use of scarce resources.
 Instead, you'd target spending to do the most good.
 And unlike the UBI, the status quo makes some effort to target its resources.

-3. Overall, the UBI probably gives even worse incentives than the status quo.
-Defenders of the UBI correctly point out that it might improve incentives for people who are already on welfare.
-Under the status quo, earning another $1 of legal income can easily reduce your welfare by a $1, implying a marginal tax rate of 100%.
+3. The UBI gives even worse incentives than the status quo.
+Defenders of the UBI point out that it might improve incentives for people who are already on welfare.
+Now earning another $1 of legal income can reduce your welfare by a $1, implying a marginal tax rate of 100%.
 But under the status quo, vast populations are ineligible for most programs.
 Such as?
 You!
-If you're an able-bodied adult, aged 18-64, who doesn't have custody of any minor children, the current system doesn't give you much.
+Able-bodied adult, aged 18-64, who don't have custody of any minor children, don't get anything from the current system.
 Switching to a UBI would expand the familiar perverse effects of the welfare state to the entire population - including you.
 And if taxes rise to pay for the UBI, the population-wide disincentives are even worse.

 ### The good